Gap Year Programs in Israel

 Volunteering connects visitors from around the world through meaningful community service projects.
 There are thousands of affordable, short-term voluntary service projects in Israel.
 Voluntary service projects are a great opportunity to participate in meaningful community service while living and interacting in an intercultural environment.
 Unfortunately, many of Israel’s volunteering projects revolve around medical care for those wounded due to the conflict between Israel and Palestine.
 Volunteering in Israel is a great opportunity to work with orphans, support environmental efforts, help with the restoration of national monuments, and the reconstruction of destroyed homes and neighborhoods.
-Israel is in need of kindhearted volunteers who are in search of personal growth.
+Israel needs kindhearted volunteers who are in search of personal growth.

 Travel to Masada and see where the Jewish rebels stood up to the Romans.
-Visit the strange and mysterious wanders of the Dead Sea or walk the path of Jesus’s crucifixion up to Golgotha (the place of the skull).
+Visit the Dead Sea's strange and mysterious wonders or walk the path of Jesus’s crucifixion up to Golgotha (the place of the skull).
 Trek outside of the cities and into the startling desert landscapes.
 Because of Israel’s small size, it’s possible to see a wide variety of places in one day, even after volunteering in the morning.

 Israel is still a dangerous country.
 There are constant threats of terrorism and the Israeli government does not permit its citizens to visit Gaza and parts of the West Bank.
 You might feel frightened being in a crowded area but let’s face it, crowds are unavoidable.
 Always take precaution and if it seems like a fight of some kind is about to break out, then leave immediately and call the police.